MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 During the transfer, the **Item Tracking Lines** page remains locked for writing.

-## <a name="to-record-additional-serial-or-lot-number-information"></a>To record additional serial or lot number information
+## To record additional serial or lot number information

 If you need to link special information to a specific item tracking number, for example, for quality assurance, you can do so in a serial or lot number information card.